Want to drive the Iceland Ring Road?

-Some places you may want to visit may not be directly accessible from the ring road, and just because a hike is short in distance doesn’t mean it will be short in time.
+Some places you may want to visit might not be directly accessible from the ring road, and just because a hike is short in distance doesn’t mean it will be short in time.
 You don’t want to be rushed.
-Then there are entire, gorgeous, regions that are no where near the ring road at all.
+Then there are entire, gorgeous, regions that are nowhere near the ring road at all.
 Towns and petrol stations are spread out, and many shops don’t have long opening hours.
 Be sure to fuel up and plan ahead for food, as well as checking the opening times for non-natural attractions like spas and museums.

 If you are interested in visiting the highlands why no book a tour with Iceland Discover?
 They are our sister company and will take great care of you, whilst taking all of the stress out of visiting the highlands.

-How long is the Ring Road?
+How long is the Iceland Ring Road?

-The most basic route around the ring road, with no detours to look at awesome waterfalls or hike is just over 1300km, but if you are here on holiday you’ll want to stop and look around.
+The most basic route around the ring road, with no detours to look at awesome waterfalls, or hike, is just over 1300km, but if you are here on holiday you’ll want to stop and look around.
 One of the most popular detours is along the Snaefellsnes peninsular, in the west of the country.
-It is worth a trip in it’s own right, with a glacier on top of a volcano, stunning waterfalls, and the chance to see orca from the northern coast of it.
+It is worth a trip in its own right, with a glacier on top of a volcano, stunning waterfalls, and the chance to see orca from the northern coast of it.
 This worthwhile detour will bring your trip up to about 1600km.

-As well as weather, settlements and road conditions other factors will slow you down, not the least the incredible landscape.
+As well as weather, settlements, and road conditions other factors will slow you down, not the least the incredible landscape.
 If you want to pull over to take photos please do not just stop in the road, even if you think it’s empty!
-There will be a pull in shortly where it is safe for you to get out and appreciate the majesty of Iceland’s landscape.
+There will be a pull-in shortly where it is safe for you to get out and appreciate the majesty of Iceland’s landscape.

-Despite the ring road being our main road it has plenty of single lane bridges, so take it slow, and pay attention to road signs, and the central line, these will indicate if there is something up ahead.
+Despite the ring road being our main road it has plenty of single-lane bridges, so take it slow, and pay attention to road signs, and the central line, these will indicate if there is something up ahead.

-Other things to look out for are reindeer, especially in the south east, and sheep during the summer, as they roam freely across the landscape.
-Be especially aware if the sheep have lambs, if the mother is on one side of the road and the lamb is on the other they may dart across in front of you, injuring themselves, or causing you to crash.
+Other things to look out for are reindeer, especially in the southeast, and sheep during the summer, as they roam freely across the landscape.
+Be especially aware if the sheep have lambs; if the mother is on one side of the road and the lamb is on the other they may dart across in front of you, injuring themselves, or causing you to crash.

 If you do hit a sheep in Iceland please report it to the police do not just drive off!